The drug addiction rate is on the rise in Southern California and when it comes to Orange County, 35% of adults have abused drugs at least once.

 - If you have abused more than one substance

-- How frequently do you abuse the substance
+- How frequently a substance is being abused

 - Are you going through any mental illness or not?